mbayediongue/games-and-problems/Adversarial-search/README.md

 The source files were written by Pr.
 Gauthier PICARD (inspired from the algorithm provided by AIMA-Java Project), then completed by us following the exercices presented in the previous link.

-I realised the modelisation of the games and definded the heuristic (utility function that plays a similar role as a reward signal) in order to apply adversial search algorithms (Minimax, Alpha-Beta pruning and Iterative deepening).
+I realised the modelisation of the games and definded the heuristic (utility function that plays a similar role as a reward signal) in order to apply adversarial search algorithms (Minimax, Alpha-Beta pruning and Iterative deepening).

 The files are to be found in the src folder of the Java Project.